The Griffin (fairy tale): Synopsis

-The king set Hans to watch a hundred hares in a meadow all day.
+The king set Hans to catch a hundred hares in a meadow in one day.
 Hans did so, not losing any.
 The king sent a maid to beg one from him, for guests.
 Hans refused it, but said he would give one to the king's daughter.
 Then the iron man gave him a whistle that would summon any hare back.
 Hans gave the king's daughter a hare but then whistled it back.

 The king sent Hans to fetch him a feather from the griffin's tail.
 On the way, a lord of a castle asked him to ask the griffin where was the lost key to his money chest; another lord, how their ill daughter could be cured; a giant, why he had to carry people over a lake.
 At the griffin's castle, he met the griffin's wife, who warned him that the griffin would eat him, but at night, he could pull out a feather, and then she would get the answers for him.

 Hans did as she said, and when he pulled the feather, the griffin woke.
 The wife told him that a man had been there and gone away, but told her some stories first.
 She repeated them, and the griffin said that the key was in the wood house, under a log; that a toad had made a nest of the daughter's hair, but she would recover if they took the hair out; that the giant had only to put someone down in the middle of the lake and he would be free.
 Hans left and told the other lords what he had learned; they gave him rich treasures.
 When he reached the king, he claimed the griffin had given them.
 The king set out to get some, but he was the first man to reach the giant, who put him down in the lake, where he drowned.
 Hans married the princess and became king.